M.Sc. Applied Psychology

 The following two core modules are compulsory and will be offered every year: Philosophical and Professional Issues in Applied Psychology, and Research Methodology and Statistics.

 A range of optional applied modules will be offered each year and students must take a total of four of these modules.
 Modules will be offered in a range of areas representing health, organisational and clinical psychology and will vary from year to year.
-The following is the current list of approved optional modules for 2011/2012*:
+The following is the current list of approved optional modules:

 (*optional modules will be offered subject to staff and timetabling availability)